top of page

 isle of skye trekking

-Day 3: A morning on the coastal cliff is simply breathtaking.
-The morning dew glistens on the leaves and grasses, while the sky is often still covered in a light haze.
-The sun slowly rises and bathes the horizon in a warm orange and red colour.
-You can hear the sound of the sea and the waves breaking on the cliffs, while the salty air revitalises your senses.
-After a light breakfast, you start the short descent along the coast to Portree.
-Keep your eyes peeled, as there are numerous impressive viewpoints along the way and in Portree.
-You can easily find many of them using Google Maps!
+A morning in the mountains overlooking the coast is simply breathtaking.
+The morning dew glistens on leaves and grass, while the sky is often still covered by a light haze.
+Slowly, the sun rises and bathes the horizon in warm orange and red tones.
+You hear the sound of the sea and the waves breaking on the cliffs, while the salty air invigorates your senses.

 Don't forget to take an emergency bivouac with you.
 It consists of an emergency blanket that is cold-resistant, a whistle and a mini compass.
-It should be in your rucksack on every hike anyway.
+It should be in your backpack on every hike anyway.

 As the old Scottish saying goes: "There's no such thing as bad weather, only bad clothes!"